HomeBlog Home

 13. Larger Downpayment

 A bigger down payment can help you get the home you want.
-Sellers see a larger down payment as proof that you have strong finances.
-Buyers who offer more cash are less likely to face problems if the home appraisal is low or if repairs pop up during the sale.
+Sellers see a larger down payment as proof of strong finances.
+Buyers who offer more cash are less likely to run into problems if the home appraisal is low or if repairs come up during the sale.

 Try to save up enough to increase your down payment if you can.
 This can make your offer much more attractive to sellers.
 If you plan to use a VA loan, show the seller you have extra funds ready in case you need them.
 Sellers often pick buyers who can cover more costs and are more likely to reach the closing table on time.